sci-42ver/SDF_exercise_solution/README.md

+`-exec` will fail for the case where we use pipe `|` in the command.
+We can use one  alternative method with the same effects `-print0 | xargs -0` https://unix.stackexchange.com/a/658969/568529.
 # skipped exercise
 ## You can do if you are interested without extra background knowledge assumption
 ### needs big changes to the overall program structure